defenseunicorns/uds-cli/README.md

 ## Scan

-> [!NOTE]
-> Scan is an ALPHA feature.
+{{% alert-note %}}> Scan is an ALPHA feature.
-> Trivy is a prerequisite for scanning container images and filesystem for vulnerabilities.
+Trivy is a prerequisite for scanning container images and filesystem for vulnerabilities.
 You can find more information and installation instructions at [Trivy's official documentation](https://aquasecurity.github.io/trivy).
+{{% /alert-note %}}

 The `scan` command is used to scan a Zarf package for vulnerabilities and generate a report.
 This command is currently in ALPHA.